bit1029public/bit1029public.github.io/apply.md

 - Proactive/self-motivated attitude; and

-- Good knowledge of machine learning, statistic; or
+- Good knowledge of machine learning, statistics; or

 - Good knowledge of deep learning (e.g., CNN, RNN, LSTM); or